51r/packer-ubuntu-nginx-page/README.md

-# Packer template for AWS Instance with preconfigured nginx that contains index.html.
+# Packer template for AMI with nginx.

 This repo contains packer template that creates instance for AWS that contains the following:
 * Latest version of Nginx